DerGuru/The-Resonant/General/Harmonic Resonance.md

 - **Name the window**: a hitch in the fan, a red light change, a collective inhale.
 - **Keep costs visible**: nosebleed, eye‑grit, hand tremor, brief aphasia after long τ.
 - **Prefer bias over brute**: when force is needed, frame it as widening ε/τ rather than “pushing harder.”
-- **Scale is a character**: shifting σ changes what counts as F/C/K—streets have different clouds than rooms.
+- **Scale is a character**: shifting σ changes what counts as F/C/K - streets have different clouds than rooms.
 - **Stir responsibly**: micro‑stirs propagate; avoid collateral unlocks.

 ---